 From Capt.
-Julien M. Goodman, who became the medical officer on the detail on November 1, 1943, Kissinger was in charge of the enlisted men on the detail and known for slapping and hitting other POWs when they got out of line.
-Goodman also stated that after being on the detail for a while it seemed that there were occasions where that type of treatment was needed.
-On the other hand, Capt.
-Goodman stated that Pat was hated by the other POWs because he tended to side with the Japanese when there was a dispute and because of his demand that they do a job exactly like the Japanese wanted it done.
-The POWs followed his directions because of the fear they had of being badly beaten by him.
-Goodman also stated the POWs were planning for Pat to have an accident.
+Julien M. Goodman, who became the medical officer on the detail on November 1, 1943, Kissinger was in charge of the enlisted men on the detail and was known for slapping and hitting other POWs when they got out of line.
+Goodman also stated that after being on the detail, for a while, it seemed that there were occasions where that type of treatment was needed.
+Perhaps Pat was attempting to keep more severe punishments from taking place, but he did not communicate this.
+Goodman stated that Pat did have friends among the POWs, but that Pat was hated by many of the POWs because he tended to side with the Japanese when there was a dispute.
+Pat also demanded that they do a job exactly like the Japanese wanted it done.
+According to Goodman, the POWs followed his directions because of the fear they had of being badly beaten by him.
+Goodman also stated the majority of POWs were planning for Pat to have an accident.

 What is known about his time at the prison was that it was monotonous since the prison’s walls prevented the POWs from seeing anything.
 It was September 21, 1944, when Manila experienced its first American air raid when a formation of 80 planes flew over the city.
 Shortly after the air raid, the Japanese ended the detail and sent the POWs to Bilibid Prison.
 When the POWs arrived they had no idea what the Japanese intended to do with them.
 Some POWs believed the attack would stop the Japanese from sending them to Japan.
 Around October 2, a list of names of POWs being sent to Japan was posted and his name was on it.
 The POWs were taken to Pier 7 in the Port Area of Manila.
 The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
 Nothing on the ship showed that it was carrying POWs but the Japanese kept putting the POWs into the hold.
 All but 200 of the POWs were put into hold #2 so they went into the forward hold.
 Along the sides of hold #2 were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.